hlmason/musiclaps/README.md

 Background:

-The app was originally built by a back-end engineer in an obscure language called TeraScript.
-A front-end development contractor was later hired, and the app was recoded from scratch (in HTML/PHP, CSS/Sass, and Javascript/jQuery).
+The app was originally built by a back-end engineer in an obscure program called TeraScript.
+A front-end development contractor was later hired, and the app front-end was recoded from scratch (in HTML/PHP, CSS/Sass, and Javascript/jQuery).
 In the future, the server-side language will not be PHP.

 =================================